“0:00 What is small claims court? Small claims

 0:39 will be decided by a judge without a

 Few states do not allow attorneys to represent their clients inside these special courts.
 The person filing the claim is the plaintiff, and the one against whom the claim is brought is the defendant.
-In these courts, you don’t have to be a United States citizen to file or defend a claim.
+You don’t have to be a United States citizen to file or defend a claim in these courts.

 There are other dispute-resolving methods, including mediation, and some counties can even help resolve a dispute through their consumer affairs offices.
 It is best to explore your options before you decide to approach a small claims court.